 8 You shall not steal.

-9 You shall not bear false witness against your neighbour.
+9 You shall not testify a false witness against your neighbour.

-Yet there are some who think that we do not need to do even this minimum amount.
-They say that the Ten Commandments do not apply to Christians, thus destroying the basis of God’s Instructions.
+Yet there are some who teach that we do not need to obey even the Ten Commandments.
+They say that they do not apply to Christians, thus destroying the basis of God’s Instructions.
 Usually it is the Sabbath commandment that they reject first.

-Truly, I say to you, until heaven and earth pass away, there is no way one letter or one dot will pass from the law until all is implemented.
+Truly, I say to you, that until heaven and earth pass away, not even one yohd or one stroke will pass from the Instructions until everything has happened.

-We are often told that the Sabbath was changed, or was only a temporary ritual, or that it has been changed.
-We will examine the meaning and history of the Sabbath and show that there are many reasons to believe that the Sabbath is still an important part of Christian worship and has not been changed or removed.
+These false teachers claim that the Sabbath was only a temporary ritual, or that it has been changed.
+We will examine the meaning and history of the Sabbath and show that Scripture reveals many reasons why the Sabbath was and still is an important part of Christian worship and has not been changed or removed.

 God’s Second Commandment forbids us to make images and worship them.
 Instead of idols, God gave us a form of worship that is locked into time.
 God’s Sabbaths give us a deeper understanding of His mastery over time and matter and open up insights into His plan of salvation.

-God clearly states that in six days He brought the entire physical universe into being and filled the earth with living creatures of every imaginable kind.
+God clearly states that in six days He brought the entire physical universe into existence and filled the earth with living creatures of every imaginable kind.
 It is a feat for which God surely deserves praise.
 He also created our original parents on the sixth day of that week and put them in charge of caring for His Paradise.
-For that, too, God deserves worship.
+For that, too, God deserves our worship.

-In Genesis 26:5 God tells us that "Abraham obeyed my voice and kept my charge, my commandments, my statutes, and my laws."
-It is virtually certain that the Sabbath was part of the system of Law that God revealed to Abraham.
+In Genesis 26:5 God tells us that “Abraham obeyed my voice and kept my charge, my commandments, my statutes, and my laws.”
+There is no reason to doubt that the Sabbath was part of the system of Instructions that God revealed to Abraham.

 Psalm 81:4-5 suggests that Joseph already kept God’s Holy Days when he was in Egypt.

 Despite these references, some people claim that the Sabbath was first given to man at Mt.
 Sinai.
-Reading Exodus shows that God used the Manna to confirm the Sabbath on the way to Mt.
-Sinai, before the Sinai covenant was made.
-In Exodus 16:28 God asks the Israelites "how long will you refuse to keep My laws and commandments?".
+Reading Exodus shows that God used the manna to confirm the Sabbath on the way to Mt.
+Sinai, before the Sinai covenants were made.
+In Exodus 16:28 God asks the Israelites “how long will you refuse to keep My laws and commandments?”
 This is a very strange question if He had only just given them His Sabbath Commandment.
-1 Furthermore, in the Ten Commandments He tells us to "Remember the Sabbath day."
+3 Furthermore, in the Ten Commandments He tells us to “Remember the Sabbath day.”

-Why would God allow man to trample His sacred Sabbath for thousands of years, and not make the holy day known?
+Why would God allow man to trample His sacred Sabbath for thousands of years, and not make the holy day known to them?
 Would God show Noah which animals were clean and unclean and yet not mention His Sabbath?
 Would God teach Abel how to sacrifice to Him after the Fall (Gen 4:4), and not teach him to respect the Sabbath which He had already made holy?

-A study of the Scriptures before Mt.
-Sinai, when God personally spoke these Words and then engraved the Ten Commandments into stone, shows these commandments have been the foundation of God's Law ever since Adam and Eve sinned.
+Careful study of the Scriptures given before Mt.
+Sinai, when God personally spoke these Words and then engraved the Ten Commandments into stone, shows these commandments have been the foundation of God’s Instructions ever since Adam and Eve sinned.
 We know this because sin could not be counted without instructions (Romans 5:12 to 14).
 God would not include a temporary ritual in the very heart of His Commandments.
 Nor would God make a separate covenant specifically for His Sabbaths and make breaking the Sabbath a sin punished by death if it was a minor issue (Exodus 31:12 to 17, examined in more detail later in this article).
 The manna was used to graphically remind the Israelites of His Sabbath in a way that they could not ignore and which God repeated for them every single week for forty years.
-It was not a novel new imposition on their freedom, but instead an act of love from God.
+It was not a strange new imposition on their freedom, but instead an act of love from God.

-Despite the clear scripture quoted above, some people say John 5:18 shows that even Jesus broke the Sabbath.
-Comparing this passage with Luke 6:1-11 shows that His offence was to the Pharisees' laws, not His Father's Law.
-That Jesus objected to the restrictive Sabbath practices of the Pharisees is beyond doubt.
-Jesus kept the Sabbath in accordance with God's teachings, as this example shows:
+Despite the clear scripture quoted above, some people say John 5:18 shows that Jeshua broke the Sabbath.
+Comparing John 5:18 with Luke 6:1-11 shows that His offence was to the Pharisees’ laws, not His Father’s Instructions.
+That Jeshua objected to the restrictive Sabbath practices of the Pharisees (the founders of Judaism) is beyond doubt.
+Jeshua kept the Sabbath in accordance with God’s teachings, as this example shows:

-At that time Jesus went through the grainfields on the Sabbath.
-And His disciples were hungry, and began to pluck ears of grain and to eat.
+At that time Jeshua was walking through the fields on the Sabbath.
+And His disciples became hungry, and began to pick grain and to eat.
 But when the Pharisees saw them, they said to Him, “Behold, your disciples are doing something not lawful to do on the Sabbath!”
 5

-Then He said to them, "Did you not read what David did when he, himself, was hungry, and those with him?
-How he went into the house of God and he ate the bread from Lord Jah’s table, 6 which was not lawful for him to eat, nor for those with him, but for the priests alone?"
+Then He said to them, “Have you not read what David did when he was hungry, and those with him?
+How he went into the House of God and he ate the bread from Lord Jah’s table, 6 which was not lawful for him to eat, nor for those who were with him, but only for the priests?
+7

-"Or did you not read in the law that on the Sabbaths the priests in the temple profane the Sabbath, and are blameless?"
+“Or have you not read in the Instructions that on the Sabbaths the priests in the Palace disregard the Sabbath, and they are blameless?
+8

-Then He said to them, "Is there a man among you who has one sheep, and if it falls into a pit on the Sabbath, will not lay hold of it and lift it out?
+Then He said to them, “Who is there among you who has a certain sheep, and if it falls into a pit on the Sabbath day, will not grab it and lift it out?
 Now, how much more important is a person than a sheep?
 Therefore the Instructions are to do good on the Sabbaths.”

-Then He said to the man, "Stretch out your hand."
-And he stretched it out, and it was restored as sound as the other.
+Then He said to that man, “Stretch out your hand.”
+And he stretched it out, and it was restored like the other.

 Matthew 12:1 to 13

-These passages reveal the difference between keeping God's Law and the Pharisees' Law.
+These passages reveal the vast difference between keeping God’s Instructions and the Pharisees’ laws.
 The Pharisees made their restrictions the main part of the Sabbath.
 They had enormous lists of what could not be done on the Sabbath, even to the point of denying hungry men food and refusing healing for the sick.

-As 2 Corinthians 5:21 tells us, Jesus is He who knew no sin.
+As 2 Corinthians 5:21 tells us, Jeshua is He who knew no sin.
 If He sinned, even once, He would have died for His own sin, not ours.
-As sin is the breaking of God's Laws, and the Sabbath is part of God's Law, Jesus could not have broken the Sabbath.
+As sin is the breaking of God’s Laws, and the Sabbath is part of God’s Instructions, Jeshua could not have broken the Sabbath.
 (See I John 3:4 & 5.
 The entire third chapter is very challenging and inspiring reading.)

 Applying these principles to ourselves, it is obvious that food preparation and housework should be done before the Sabbath.
-If that has not been possible, such work should be kept to the minimum that makes Sabbath rest and fellowship possible.
+If that has not been possible, such work should be kept to the minimum that makes Sabbath rest and fellowship possible and enjoyable.

-We should also try to avoid shopping on the Sabbath, and thus encourage shopkeepers to close their doors and enjoy rest for themselves and their staff on the Sabbath too.
+We should also avoid shopping on the Sabbath, and thus encourage shopkeepers to close their doors and enjoy God’s rest for themselves and their staff on the Sabbath too.

 People involved in essential or emergency services such as hospitals, ambulances, fire and police may be required to work on the Sabbath.
 As their work involves serving others whose needs require immediate attention, they are observing an essential part of the Sabbath.
 However, we suggest that they inform their employers of their desire to keep a Sabbath rest.
 Try to be rostered off on the Sabbath whenever possible so you will be free to enter fully into God’s Rest.
 Those working in non-essential services must decide whether they will keep God’s Sabbaths or profane them.